alphagov/govuk-rfcs/rfc-176-replacing-static.md

 ## Summary

 We propose two new gems: `govuk_web_banners` and `govuk_web_layout` which will replace the [slimmer] gem, the [static] application, and will give us the option if necessary to remove parts of the [govuk_publishing_components] gem that might not belong there.
-Between them they will handle static’s four main responsibilities: banners, static assets, layouts, and headers/footers, but in a less astonishing way.
+Between them they will handle static’s four main responsibilities: banners, static assets, layouts, but in a less astonishing way.
+They will also simplify configuration of the shared header and footer content.

 ## Problem